DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/06_guide_DIY.md

 While developing this Toolkit we created an online graphical user interface which makes it possible to use Pandoc to convert .docx files to HTML, plain text, ICML (InDesign) and Markdown.
 This browser-based converter is freely accessible online.[^pandoc-convert]

-##Using Calibre and custom plug-ins
+##4.
+Using Calibre and custom plug-ins

 Many other publishing tools are available, which roughly fall into two categories.
 One can be described as full-fledged editors, the other are tools which allow publishers to enhance existing publications with interactive features.